01mf02/computers-spaceflight/src/Appendix-I.md

 Assembly Language
-:   A low-level programming language for computers that express algorithtms in statements consisting of mnemonics representing actions and numbers representing addresses.
+:   A low-level programming language for computers that express algorithms in statements consisting of mnemonics representing actions and numbers representing addresses.
 For example, the statement "ADD A,7FFF" tells a computer to add the contents of location 7FFF (a hexadecimal number) to the contents of the accumulator